Akash-MP444/FlyRank-Backend/BE-02/README.md

-# FlyRank Backend
+# FlyRank Backend – BE-02

 ## Overview

-This project is a Task Management REST API built using Flask and SQLite.
-It supports Create, Read, Update, and Delete (CRUD) operations while storing data in a SQLite database.
+This project is a Task Management REST API built using **Flask** and **SQLite**.
+It supports Create, Read, Update, and Delete (CRUD) operations with persistent task storage using a SQLite database.

+---

 ## Technologies Used
 - Python 3.12
 - Flask
 - SQLite3

+---

 ## Features
 - Create a new task
 - View all tasks
 - View a task by ID